autocrossblog/autocrossblog_astro/src/content/post/2024/2024-what-happened-to-solo2-org.md

 ---
 title: "What happened to Solo2.org?"
 excerpt: "Where did the Ultimate Autocross Website go?
-What happened to all the blog post and people? "
+What happened to all the blog post and people?
+Updated as of February 2025"
 author: chris
 publishDate: 2024-11-18T13:20:15+00:00
 updateDate: 2024-11-18T13:45:00-06:00